ArcaneNibble/ArcaneNibble.github.io/content/intro-to-opentype.md

 Not sure what just happened there…

 In all seriousness, this page uses a font which has been derived from that used in the later <span class="emerald">POKéMON</span> Generation III games.

-TODO write more here
+I've converted it to OpenType and made use of several "advanced typography" features along the way.
+In this article I hope to show off OpenType functionality which might not be widely known and how they can be applied even for Latin script.

 # Can you even do this?!